MikeGShelby/ecommerce-app/README.md

 Developed by Mike Shelby

 ## Tests
-All API end points were tested using Insomnia Core.
+All API end points were tested using Insomnia Core, as shown in above demo videos.

 ## Questions
 Github Username: mikegshelby